syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Appearance.md

 ![](Appearance_images/Appearance_img1.png)

-## Customizing group item appearance
+## Customizing items group appearance
 The items group appearance can be customized by using the `SfListView.Style.GroupItemStyle` property that contains all the settings for the items group appearance customization.

 {% tabs %}